-Who is Judge Robert Bondy in the 52-1 District Court in Novi?
+Who is Judge Robert Bondy in Novi’s 52-1 District Court?

 The Honorable Robert Bondy is a tough, sometimes harsh, judge.
 However, he is well-known as thoughtful and fair in his rulings.